 Only credits earned with required letter grades may be applied toward a graduate degree, with the following exceptions:

-With advance approval from the graduate program and the Graduate Division, credits earned for 699 courses may be applied toward a master’s degree, normally as electives only.
+With advance approval from the graduate program and the Office of Graduate Education, credits earned for 699 courses may be applied toward a master’s degree, normally as electives only.
 The total number of applicable 699 credits is at the discretion of the graduate program, subject to the following limits:

 Credits earned for 699 courses may not be used to make up undergraduate deficiencies.
 For doctoral and graduate certificate programs, the applicability of 699 courses is to be determined by the programs.
-No limits are set by the Graduate Division.
+No limits are set by the Office of Graduate Education.

 Course used to substitute